telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

 The uploaded files must be handled both in the save handler and in the form submit action, as in synchronous mode.

+## Trigger asynchronous uploading programmatically

+The Upload widget does not provide a public API method for asynchronous uploading of the already selected files, when `autoUpload` is set to `false`.
+In order to achieve the same result, it is possible to trigger the `click` event of the widget's "Upload" button:

+    var upload = $("UploadID").data("kendoUpload");
+    upload.wrapper.find("button.k-upload-selected").click();

+The [`wrapper` property](/intro/widget-basics/wrapper-element) returns the Upload widget's outermost element.

 ## See Also

 Other articles on Kendo UI Upload: